OwenAttard22/OOP-Resit/README.md

 ### Maven

-To run any of the desired Java projects you can run the following command in the correct path of the project:
+To run any of the desired Java projects you can run the following command in the correct path of the project: <br>**mvn exec:java**
-**mvn exec:java**

-To clean and compile a Java project, once in the correct path you can run the following command:
+To clean and compile a Java project, once in the correct path you can run the following command: <br>**mvn clean compile**
- **mvn clean compile**

 ### Cmake